trygveaa/mopidy-spotify-tunigo/README.rst

   or not.
 - ``spotify_tunigo/region``: The region to fetch playlists and releases for.
   Either "all" or a two letter country code.
 Defaults to "all".
+- ``spotify_tunigo/cache_time``: The amount of seconds to cache the results from the API.
+A value of 0 will disable the cache.
+Defaults to 3600.

 Project resources